100 Notable alumni of

 -

-James Francis Ivory is an American film director, producer, and screenwriter.
+James Francis Ivory is an American film director, screenwriter, and producer.
 He was a principal in Merchant Ivory Productions along with Indian film producer Ismail Merchant (his domestic and professional partner) and screenwriter Ruth Prawer Jhabvala.
-The trio is known for making film adaptations of stories by authors such as E.M.
+The trio made film adaptations of stories by authors such as E.M.
 Forster and Henry James.
 Their body of work is celebrated for its elegance, sophistication, literary fidelity, strong performances, complex themes, and rich characters.

 -